 Programs: BSN, ABSN, RN-BSN, MSN, DNP, PhD

-3. SOUTHEAST TECHNICAL INSTITUTE
+3. SOUTHEAST TECHNICAL COLLEGE

-Another one of the best nursing programs in South Dakota is at the Southeast Technical Institute in Sioux Falls.
+Another one of the best nursing programs in South Dakota is at the Southeast Technical College in Sioux Falls.
 Through the school’s partnership with the Huron Regional Medical Center, students can take a Certified Nursing Assistant (CNA) Course, a one-year Licensed Practical Nurse (LPN), or a two-year Registered Nurse (RN) program at the School’s Huron campus.
-Southeast Tech also offers an LPN-to-RN track for Practical Nurses to become Registered Nurses.
+Southeast Tech College also offers an LPN-to-RN track for Practical Nurses to become Registered Nurses.

-Southeast Tech grants diplomas, certificates, and associate’s degrees.
+Southeast Tech College grants diplomas, certificates, and associate’s degrees.
 It is one of South Dakota’s most affordable post-secondary institutions.
 Southeast Tech is accredited by the Higher Learning Commission.
 In addition, it is a member of the North Central Association of Colleges and Schools.
-Southeast Technical Institute is in Sioux Falls and has taught students in the community for over 50 years.
+Southeast Technical College is in Sioux Falls and has taught students in the community for over 50 years.

 Programs: CNA, PN (LPN), ADN (RN), LPN-RN